...

 1. Divorce or Separation

 One of the most common situations that result in a custody arrangement is the divorce or separation of the child’s parents.
 When a marital or cohabitation relationship ends, determining the custody of the child becomes a crucial consideration.
-Parents may have differing opinions on how to share parenting responsibilities and the child’s living arrangements, necessitating the involvement of the court to establish a formal custody arrangement.
+Parents may have differing opinions on how to share parenting responsibilities and the child’s living arrangements.
+This necessitates the involvement of the court to establish a formal custody arrangement.

 2. Parental Conflict or Disagreement

-Conflict or disagreement between parents regarding the upbringing of the child can also lead to the need for a custody arrangement.
+Conflict or disagreement between parents regarding the upbringing of the child can also lead to custody arrangement.
 This conflict can stem from differences in parenting styles, values, or concerns about the child’s well-being.
-In such cases, the court may intervene to establish a custody arrangement that takes into account the child’s best interests and provides a framework for resolving disputes between parents.
+In such cases, the court may intervene to establish a custody arrangement that takes into account the child’s best interests.
+This can provide a framework for resolving disputes between parents.

 3. Domestic Violence or Abuse